Daddyjohn63/rory-burns-website/src/content/events/ashes-party-final-event.md

 For the energetic cricket fans, the party will continue from 11.30pm at the famous Beehive pub next to the Oval to watch the Ashes test match from Adelaide.

-Ticket prices will be announced shortly.
+Ticket prices from £120 per person.

 For any enquires, contact Lucy at me@lucydonovan.com